Privacy Reasoning in Ambiguous Contexts: Camber: A Context Disambiguation Framework

 \subsection{Reasoning-guided expansion}

-The reasoning that models provide alongside their appropriateness judgments reveals that models frequently make assumptions when context is under-specified.
-In this section we aim to uncover these implicit assumptions and subsequently generate context expansions that obviate model reliance on them.
-As we show in Section~\ref{sec:results}, this enables models to become significantly more effective in their privacy assessments.
+The reasoning provided by models alongside appropriateness judgments reveals that they frequently make assumptions when context is under-specified.
+Next, we aim to uncover these implicit assumptions and subsequently generate context expansions that obviate model reliance on them.
+As we show in Section~\ref{sec:results}, this enables models to become significantly more effective in their privacy judgments.

 \paragraph{Identifying assumptions.} Building on extensive research into LLM reasoning~\cite{geva2021aristotle,sprague2023musr,yuchen2025zebralogic,jacovi2024chain} and factors influencing their outputs, we seek to understand appropriateness decisions of LLMs by prompting them to provide concise reasoning alongside each yes/no decision (our prompts can be found in Appendix~\ref{app:promptvariants}).
 Although elicited reasoning may not perfectly represent internal processes for models, it offers valuable insights into their decision-making~\cite{chen2025reasoning}.
 This reasoning elicitation step yielded performance comparable to that of models not providing explicit reasoning (P=83.5\%, R=74.4\%, and $F_1$=78.7\% for PrivacyLens+, and P=97.6\%, R=75.9\%, and $F_1$=85.4\% for ConfAIde+).